unstructuredstudio/zubhub/README.md

 This is advisable for a better development experience.

 - Run `npm install --legacy-peer-deps` to install the dependencies.
-- Run `npm start` to start the frontend.
+- Run `npm start` to start the frontend of the application.

 ### **Using the Docker Container**